nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:falls.avif(The Qingaq mountain and the falls below.)

-And other times, in a rather dramatic fashion, it forms a glacial front, and drops _enormous_ chunks of ice into the sea.
+And other times, in a rather dramatic fashion, it forms a glacial front, and drops _enormous_ amounts of ice into the sea.

 <br>

+::bleed:fjord.avif(At 7 kilometres wide, 1 kilometre deep, and 60 kilometres long, this fjord is chock-full of ice.)

+This is the Ilulissat icefjord.
+This slow moving fjord connects the glacier front (Sermeq Kujalleq) with the sea.

+::image:fjord2.avif

-::bleed:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)
+::image:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)

 What you're seeing is _just the tip of the iceberg_.
 Ninety percent of its volume is under the sea.
 The biggest of these stands at a hundred metres above the sea, and nine hundred metres below.